wso2/k8s-api-operator/scenarios/scenario-16/README.md

-## Scenario 16 - Deploy multiple swagger-projects as one API
+## Scenario 16 - Deploy multiple swagger-projects as one API (Shared Mode)

 - This scenario describes how to expose multiple APIs as single API gateway on a kubernetes cluster as a managed API.